klaudialegutko/twitter-sentiment-analysis-covid19/README.md

 database='######', user='root', password = '######', charset = 'utf8')
  ```

 3. Next is sentiment analysis and its results.
 For sentiment analysis I used TextBlob, displayed it with Dash and deployed using Flask.
-Same as previously, after installing all the dependencies, change mySQL connection info in app.py to your own and run the script.
-Type localhost in browser and real-time sentiment analysis should be displayed.
+Same as previously, after installing all the dependencies, change mySQL connection info in app.py to your own, and run the script.
+4. Type localhost in browser and real-time sentiment analysis should be displayed.

 ### There are 3 dashboards displayed:
 - sentiment analysis graph.